 OB/GYN Patient Information

-***Special Notice for Pregnant Women Planning to Travel***
+***Special Notices for Pregnant People Planning to Travel***

-The CDC is also now recommending that any sexual partner of a pregnant woman who has traveled to a Zika area use condoms or refrains from intercourse for the duration of the pregnancy.
+The CDC is also now recommending that any sexual partner of a pregnant person who has traveled to a Zika area use condoms or refrains from intercourse for the duration of the pregnancy.

 Read more about Zika on the websites below: